Frequently Asked Questions

 What is North Essex Garden Communities?

-Development is dependent on the planning process, but work on the first site could start by 2021/22 and would be phased over many decades.
+Development is dependent on the planning process and would be phased over many decades.

 Who are NEGC Ltd?

 The new communities will be created to a series of set principles.

 In order to this the four Councils have created a company, North Essex Garden Communities Ltd (NEGC Ltd) to oversee the delivery of the Garden Communities.
 The company is one-quarter owned by the four Councils.
 The company will control the type, design and speed of build to ensure the principles to which the councils have committed are upheld.

 What are the Garden City or Garden Community principles and how will they be applied?